disen-hu/MEG11/README.md

 # MEGDNN

+This repo include the training code of MEG data within using ConvNet and LSTM.

-To start with the code you should first look at the run experiment file.
+To run this python file.

-run with # python run_exeriment.py --config config_***.yaml

-"# MEG"
-"# MEG11"
-"# MEG11"
+python